kashsuks/CatEditor/README.md

 > Do not expect them to work because I am a solo developer and I have too much shit to deal with.
 > The same applies to nightly builds (when they do arrive).
 > They will not be stable.
 Do not expect them to be stable.

+## Mac Installation

+- For Mac Silicon (any of the M series chips), please use `rode-editor-apple-silicon`

+Once you've installed it:
+- Copy the path of the install (either through finder or whatever method)
+- Go to your terminal of choice and type in `chmod +x <the path to the install>`
+- Then run `rode-editor-apple-silicon`

+If apple says that the install cannot be verified:
+- Go to settings
+- Scroll down to `Privacy & Security`
+- Scroll all the way down and in the `Security` section it should ask for permission to open
+- Press allow and give any other permission
+- The app _should_ open!

+If you would like to use [crates.io](https://crates.io) to use the application please refer to the [published version](https://crates.io/crates/rode-editor)

 ---